Hayasui/Dissertation/Steam Data Collector/Steam_data_collector_0321_documentation.md

 -   Tracks usage of each key and automatically rotates keys when approaching limits
 -   Implements daily reset of usage counters
 -   Saves usage statistics for persistence between runs
+-   Applies penalties to keys that encounter rate limits

 #### `RateLimiter`